biglovisa/creact/README.md

     )
   }
 ```
-If everything is wired correctly, you should now see a select input with the four options in between the create skill form and the AllSkills list.
+If everything is wired up correctly, you should now see a select input with the four options in between the NewSkill form and the AllSkills list.
 <br>

 So now we will actually create our filtering functionality.
-The big picture is that we want to filter based on the level, so will start our journey by passing a filter property to our FilterSelect component.
+The big picture is that we want to filter based on the level, so will start our journey by passing a handleFilter property to our SelectFilter component.
+This property we will call whenever we want to actually filter our skills, so we need to assign it a callback.

 _body.js.jsx
 ```